Vgupta1004/ChottiAi/README.md

    ```powershell
    npm run dev
    ```
-   The app will be available at `http://localhost:3000`.
+   The app will be available at [http://localhost:3000](http://localhost:3000).

 ---

-## Usage
+## 🛠️ Usage

-- The frontend communicates with the backend at `http://localhost:8000`.
+- The frontend communicates with the backend at `http://localhost:8000` (or your deployed backend URL).
 - The backend serves generated images at `/static` (e.g., `http://localhost:8000/static/your_image.png`).
 - You can POST user queries to `/process-query/` with JSON:

   ```json
   {
     "raw_input": "Describe a peacock design for a sling bag",